aguadopd/learning-ros1--project1/README.md

   - We should get acquainted with ROS packaging system.
 2. Practice usage of ROS tools and files.
 Everything from `rqt_gui` to `rosdep` and `CMakeLists.txt`.
 3. Write our very own launch files to launch a lot of nodes or even other launch files.
-4. Write some nodes that do stuff.
+4. Write some nodes that do stuff, probably with Python.
 5. Use Gazebo and maybe modify some scenario.
 5. Practice `git`.
 Probably try adding submodules.